 SNCF: the secondary sources are not needed if the SRS are clear.
 The interest is to check the SSRS against the secondary sources.

-Alstom: a lot of events are not described in the SRS.
+Alstom: A lot of events are not described in the SRS.
 They are not considered by the SS 26, but must be considered by the manufacturer.
 All the practical cases are not considered in the Subset 26 – for this case we need secondary sources.

 Open Questions

-What means the national requirements (ERA)
+What do “national requirements” mean in this B3 context (ERA)?

 Seeking a leader for the SSRS working group.
-GE will be requested.
+GE was asked to take over the lead.

-If we have in the SSRS a number of requirements that are not in the SRS!
+If we have in the SSRS a number of requirements that are not included in the SRS!
 How do we handle this issue?

 Must the SSRS respect the QA plan?

-How do we handle the CR process., if there is an output from the openETCS project?
+How do we handle the CR process, if there is an output from the openETCS project?

-What is means by the savety issues?
+What is the role of “safety issues” or “safety properties” in the SSRS?

 Is the SSRS inside the WP 2 or 3?
 Or is it a combination?